amantham20/docs4debug/Debug.md

 The simplicity of printing variable values or messages to check program flow makes print debugging an easy first step when issues arise.
 Just add a few print statements, run the code, and check the output to gain insight into what's happening under the hood.
 It doesn't require any fancy tools or setup.

 However, print debugging has its downsides.
 It can clutter up the code with lots of print statements that you'll later have to clean up.
 And it doesn't work well for tracing deeper logical issues.
 Excessive printing can also slow down the program.
-After all the couse is about being computationaly efficient.
+After all the course is about being computationally efficient.

-Here is a some of my code from Freshman year. 😳
+Here is some of my code from Freshman year. 😳

 ![PrintDebug](images/PrintDebug.png)